nvmwill/nexmo-developer/_documentation/en/verify/verify-v2/overview.md

 Unlike the WhatsApp Business API you might use for customer support, Vonage Verify + WhatsApp lets you start sending one-time passcodes with a generic WhatsApp Business Account (WABA) or your own WABA, if your company already has one registered.

 > By default WhatsApp messages will be sent using a Vonage WhatsApp Business Account (WABA).
-Please contact Sales in order to configure Verify V2 to use your company’s WABA.
+Please contact [Sales](https://www.vonage.com/communications-apis/contact-api/) in order to configure Verify V2 to use your company’s WABA.

 ### WhatsApp Codeless

 WhatsApp Codeless allows you to authenticate an end-user without sending a one-time passcode.
 This improves the experience because there is no need to remember a code.
-The end-user just has to press “yes” or “no” in WhatsApp and an event callback is sent to your back-end on when to proceed.
+The end-user presses “yes” or “no” in WhatsApp and an event callback is sent to your back-end on when to proceed.

 > By default WhatsApp messages will be sent using a Vonage WhatsApp Business Account (WABA).
-Please contact Sales in order to configure Verify V2 to use your company’s WABA.
+Please contact [Sales](https://www.vonage.com/communications-apis/contact-api/) in order to configure Verify V2 to use your company’s WABA.

 ### Voice